deanobrien/search-analytics-for-sitecore/README.md

  6) Go to Dashboard => Search Report

 > Detailed install guide can be found here: [DeanOBrien: How to install the Search Analytics Module for Sitecore](https://deanobrien.uk/install-search-analytics-for-sitecore/).

+> If you try this module and find it helpful or have any issues - it would be nice to know via LinkedIn or Slack!